GrHound/GenPotField/README.md

 				-0.068826 0.930838 0.046059
 				0.513680 0.822562 0.027226

-			If instead of an integer the keyword is given, full grid is separated, with empty lines between rows such that
+			If instead of an integer the keyword 'grid' is given, a full grid is generated, with empty lines between rows such that
 			gnuplot immediately can use splot to
 			show the field in 3D.
+See -ngrid.

        -ngrid <i> Number of grid points, one sided, per axis.
                   The range for x and y will be [-1:+1] in 2*ngrid points,